-If you're interested in Heritage Cannabis Holdings Corp.
-(CNSX:CANN), then you might want to consider its beta (a measure of share price volatility) in order to understand how the stock could impact your portfolio.
-Modern finance theory considers volatility to be a measure of risk, and there are two main types of price volatility.
+Anyone researching Heritage Cannabis Holdings Corp.
+(CSE:CANN) might want to consider the historical volatility of the share price.
+Volatility is considered to be a measure of risk in modern finance theory.
+Investors may think of volatility as falling into two main categories.
 The first category is company specific volatility.
 This can be dealt with by limiting your exposure to any particular stock.
 The second sort is caused by the natural volatility of markets, overall.
 For example, certain macroeconomic events will impact (virtually) all stocks on the market.

 What this means for you:

-Heritage Cannabis Holdings has a beta value quite close to that of the overall market.
-That doesn't tell us much on its own, so it is probably worth considering whether the company is growing, if you're looking for stocks that will go up more than the overall market.
+Since Heritage Cannabis Holdings tends to moves up when the market is going up, and down when it's going down, potential investors may wish to reflect on the overall market, when considering the stock.
 In order to fully understand whether CANN is a good investment for you, we also need to consider important company-specific fundamentals such as Heritage Cannabis Holdings’s financial health and performance track record.
-I highly recommend you dive deeper by considering the following:
+I urge you to continue your research by taking a look at the following:

 - Past Track Record: Has CANN been consistently performing well irrespective of the ups and downs in the market?
 Go into more detail in the past performance analysis and take a look at the free visual representations of CANN's historicals for more clarity.